-Figure 8.1.2-x: Non-Roaming 5G System Architecture in reference point representation (Direct Path)
+Figure 8.1.2-2: Non-Roaming 5G System Architecture in reference point representation (Direct Path)

-used over N2
+- The protocol used over Nx will support procedures and information to be exchanged as specified by RAN2, RAN3 and SA2.

-BS
+NOTE X: The protocol stack used between the AIoTF and the BS Reader will be concluded by RAN3.